emberjs/ember-test-waiters/API.md

 ### getWaiters

-Gets an array of all test waiters current registered.
+Gets an array of all waiters current registered.

 Returns **[Array][20]&lt;IWaiter>**

 ### \_reset

-Clears all test waiters from the waiter manager.
+Clears all waiters.

 ### getPendingWaiterState